Creating a Deal Contract

 State machine design, Deal storage structure, number and roles of participants, dealStatus() encoding scheme, asset types and settlement logic, business parameters, number of verification slots, protocol fee amount and charging mechanism, timeout durations, etc. are all designed by the developer.

-Contract architecture: You can manage all deals within a single contract via dealIndex (like XQuote), or use a factory pattern to deploy an independent contract for each deal.
+Contract architecture: You can manage all deals within a single contract via dealIndex (like XRepost), or use a factory pattern to deploy an independent contract for each deal.
 The latter provides better isolation but higher gas costs.
 Either way, you must be able to locate a specific deal via dealIndex.
+If you use a factory pattern and want platform auto-discovery, the factory itself must also be a registerable IDeal/DealBase contract and emit SubContractCreated(address subContract).

 Step 1: Inherit the Base Class